Learning Low-Frequency Motion Control for Robust and Dynamic Robot Locomotion: Introduction

 Despite the significant progress in RL for robotic locomotion, there remains an inconsistency in the design motivations for much of the proposed control architectures.
 In~\cite{hwangbo2019learning}, \textit{Hwangbo et al.} train an RL locomotion policy to map robot states to desired joint positions.
 This policy is queried at \SI{200}{\hertz} and the authors especially note that introducing a history of joint states into the RL state space is essential to obtain a locomotion policy. \textit{Rudin et al.}, however, train a locomotion policy at \SI{50}{\hertz} without utilizing joint state history~\cite{rudin2022learning}.
 The obtained policy is transferable to the real platform even with access to only the current proprioceptive state.
 In~\cite{duan2021learning}, \textit{Duan et al.} also show bipedal locomotion at \SI{40}{\hertz} without utilizing joint state history.
 We study these differences and observe that at higher motion control frequencies, the controller is more sensitive to the actuation dynamics compared to at lower-frequencies.
-This allows low-frequency policies to operate as motion planners as opposed to motion controllers.
+In the context of this work, low-frequency refers to \SI{25}{\hertz} or less.
+For a swing and stance phase duration of approximately \SI{600}{\milli\second} during locomotion, this corresponds to 15 or less control set points generated during each of these phases.
+We also observed that at less than \SI{5}{\hertz}, corresponding to less than 3 set points generated during swing phase, the controller is unable to maintain stability during locomotion.
 We detail upon our findings in Section~\ref{sec:results-and-discussion} of this manuscript.

-While we discussed control solutions for dynamic and robust behavior, it is worth mentioning that a rich body of work also focuses on bio-inspired mechanical designs~\cite{saputra2021aquro, ijspeert2008central, coyle2018bio}.
+It is also worth mentioning that a rich body of work focuses on bio-inspired mechanical designs~\cite{saputra2021aquro, ijspeert2008central, coyle2018bio}.
 Although this is beyond the scope of our current work, we believe it serves as an important reminder that control intelligence and mechanical design complement each other~\cite{pfeifer2012challenges}.